lit/lit.dev/packages/lit-dev-content/site/docs/components/properties.md

 For information about using class fields with **decorators**, see [Avoiding issues with class fields and decorators](/docs/components/decorators/#avoiding-issues-with-class-fields).

-**You cannot use *native* class fields** or their emulated output in Babel or TypeScript with properties intended to be reactive.
-Instead, properties should be initialized in the element constructor:
+In **JavaScript** you must not use class fields when declaring reactive properties.
+Instead, properties must be initialized in the element constructor:

 ```js
 constructor() {